logo Hiroshima University, Faculty of Science, Department of Earth and Planetary Systems Science

 Earth and Planetary Chemistry

-Earth and Planetary Chemistry group is working on cosmochemistry for exterritorial materials (meteorite and cosmic dust), geochemistry for magma dynamics, chemical evolution experiments for biochemical precursor, experimental paleontology for fossil, sedimentary rock, and microbe to understand the evolution for the solar system, the Earth, and life for 4.6 Ga.
-We use a Thermal Ionization Mass Spectrometer (TIMS), Inductively Coupled Plasma-Mass Spectrometer (ICP-MS), pyrolysis Gas Chromatography-Mass spectrometer (GCMS), electron microscope (e.g., SEM, TEM, EDS, and EBSD), and Synchrotron Radiation (e.g., XRD and STXM) to achieve our goal.
+Earth and Planetary Chemistry group is working on cosmochemistry for extraterritorial materials (meteorite and cosmic dust), geochemistry for magma dynamics, chemical evolution experiments for life precursors, experimental paleontology for fossil, sedimentary rocks, and microbe to understand the evolution for the solar system, the Earth, and life for 4.6 billion years.
+We use a Thermal Ionization Mass Spectrometer (TIMS), Inductively Coupled Plasma-Mass Spectrometer (ICP-MS), pyrolysis Gas Chromatography-Mass spectrometer (pyrolysis-GCMS), electron microscope (e.g., SEM, TEM, and EBSD), and synchrotron radiation (STXM) to achieve our goal.

 SHIBATA, Tomoyuki (Professor)